-Internet outreach

-announcing the
+Internet outreach announcing the

 public hearing was

 conducted by sending

 notices and flyers

 (Flyers were

 Minorities translated into

 Spanish, Russian,

 Persons with Vietnamese, Arabic,

 disabilities Marshallese, Korean

 and Chinese

 Non- (simplified)

-targeted/broad announcing the Comments
+targeted/broad announcing the

-community public hearing to the received will be
+community public hearing to the See Summary of All comments received

-6 Internet Outreach affordable housing stated here in the
+6 Internet Outreach , affordable housing Comments were considered in

-Residents of Public and community final 2023 Action
+Residents of Public and community Received above in development of the

-and Assisted development e-mail Plan.
+and Assisted development e-mail #5 Newspaper ad. plan.

 Housing distribution lists of

-interested
+110001118 interested

 Housing organizations,

 Organizations, agencies, local

+-

 Public Agencies, governments and

 Local Governments other interested

 persons maintained

 by the Snohomish

 County Human

 Services Department

-•

 Office of Housing and

 Community

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

 Development, and

 the Continuum of

 Care e-mail

 distribution list

 maintained by the

 Snohomish County

 Human Services

-Department Office of
+Department,

 Community and

 Homeless Services.

 The notice and flyer

 invited participation

 and requested

 assistance in posting

 flyers about the

 hearings to help

 reach program

 participants and

 residents.

+A public meeting of

+the Snohomish Comments received

+Non- County Council

+7 Public Meeting targeted/broad General Legislative will be stated here in the final 2023

+community Session will be held

+, at 9:00 am on May 3, Action Plan

+2023.